Broken or Cracked Cylinder Liner Flange

 Cylinder Liner Flange and Flange Seat

 The cylinder block has circular, plane recesses, called flange seats or counterbores.
 These hold the cylinder liners in the cylinder block.
 The flange of a cylinder liner must fit exactly into such a recess, so that the liner rests on its entire circumference on the flange seat.
 The cylinder head gasket is then placed on the cylinder block.
 The sealing of the combustion chamber (for older models a metal border, for newer metal gaskets a profiled surface) has to fit correctly onto the top of the liner flange.

-Dirt particles: to avoid contaminations between the flange and seat in the block (i. e. dirt, chips, gasket residue, sealing material, etc.) cleanliness during fitting is important.
-Also sealing paste should only be used when it is stipulated by the engine manufacturer.
+Dirt particles: to avoid contamination between the flange and seat in the block (i. e. dirt, chips, gasket residue, sealing material, etc.) cleanliness during fitting is important.
+Also, sealing paste should only be used when it is stipulated by the engine manufacturer.

-The wrong gasket can introduce angled force action into the flange (sketch 7), either because the diameter of the combustion chamber border is too small or the gasket has the wrong thickness.
+The wrong gasket can introduce angled force action into the flange, either because the diameter of the combustion chamber border is too small or the gasket has the wrong thickness.

 Note: Only use the type of gasket that was originally intended for the engine.

 Some cylinder heads, like those for certain Volvo types, have a full perimeter groove into which the fire ring of the cylinder liner projects.
 The cylinder head and cylinder liner must not come into contact.
 If the cylinder head is resurfaced due to damage or warpage, the perimeter groove must also be machined by the same amount.
 Otherwise, there is a risk that forces are not introduced via the gasket but at an angle via the fire prevention edge of the cylinder liner.